 In 1994, Cohan started Peter S. Cohan & Associates, a management consulting and venture capital firm.
 His management consulting unit helps managers with strategy, best practices, operational improvement, and litigation support.
 Since 1981, Cohan has completed over 100 consulting projects.

-Cohan has published articles in Business Strategy Review; he writes for four blogs: Forbes Startup Economy, Entrepreneur, Wharton Blog Network, and the Worcester Telegram & Gazette's Wall and Main.
+Cohan has published articles in Business Strategy Review; he writes for five blogs: Forbes Startup Economy, Entrepreneur, Inc., Wharton Blog Network, and the Worcester Telegram & Gazette’s Wall and Main.